Beth Waldron, Clot Connect Program Director writes….

 Rivaroxaban (Xarelto), dabigatran (Pradaxa) and apixaban (Eliquis) should not be used during pregnancy or while breastfeeding.

 Stephan Moll, MD writes… 2014 promises to be quite a year regarding the new oral anticoagulants.
-Today the company Daiichi applied for FDA approval for their drug edoxaban (Savaysa®) for 2 indications: (a) DVT and PE (venous thromboembolism; VTE) treatment, and (b) non-valvular atrial fibrillation and the prevention of systemic arterial thromboembolism.
+On Jan 8th, 2013 the company Daiichi applied for FDA approval for their drug edoxaban (Savaysa®) for 2 indications: (a) DVT and PE (venous thromboembolism; VTE) treatment, and (b) non-valvular atrial fibrillation and the prevention of systemic arterial thromboembolism.
 This application is based on the 2 large phase 3 edoxaban trials, one in VTE, one in A. fib, both published in the New England Journal of Medicine in 2013 [ref 1,2].

 - The Hokusai-VTE Investigators.
 Edoxaban versus warfarin for the treatment of symptomatic venous thrmomboembolism.
 N Engl J Med 2013;369:1406-1415 (Oct 10, 2013).